 Protein Type and Content

-For instance, kittens typically need higher amounts, as they are still building muscles and other types of tissues.
+For instance, kittens typically need higher amounts, as they are still building muscles and other tissues.
 Healthy adult cats can do with average amounts, as they only need to maintain their tissues.
 Elderly felines, on the other hand, require above-average amounts of protein to combat the effects of aging, such as tissue degeneration.

-For starters, it lets you know whom the chow is designed for.
-Some cat foods are meant for kittens and some for adult cats, while others are intended for sick kitties.
-As such, when it comes to outdoor cats, ensure that the label states that the chow is intended for active felines.
+The label contains all the information you need to help you determine whether the food is appropriate for your kitty.
+For starters, it lets you know whom the diet is designed for.
+Some cat foods are meant for kittens and some for adult cats, while others are for sick kitties.
+As such, when it comes to outdoor cats, ensure that the label states that the food is intended for active felines.

 The label also indicates the bag’s weight.
-Depending on the amount of food your furball typically consumes, you should be able to calculate the number of servings that a bag can give you, thus allowing you to determine whether it is a cost-effective option.
+Depending on the amount of food your furball typically consumes, you should be able to calculate the number of servings a bag can give you, thus allowing you to determine whether it is a cost-effective option.

-Featured image credit: Pexels, Pixabay
+Featured Image Credit: Pexels, Pixabay

-- A Quick Comparison of Our Favorites
+- A Glance at Our Favorites in 2023

-- The Best 5 Cat Foods for Outdoor Cats
+- The 6 Best Cat Foods for Outdoor Cats